How did I get here?

 I’ve been speaking in front of audiences since I was 11 years old.

 Proof is in the picture.
 This was from my high school yearbook.
 I think I am arguing about arm sales or something else ridiculous that the government was doing.
-My words in a high school debate tournament did not stop anything, but I probably got a massive trophy.
+My words in a high school debate tournament did not stop anything, but I probably got a trophy.

 I wish I didn’t look so much like a blonde Joan Jett, but we all have ridiculous fashion choices from high school, don’t we.
 Aren’t you happy I shared mine with you?

 I am thankful for the internet: it saved me from becoming a DC policy wonk or a lawyer.
-Code is so much more fun.

 For the last 20 years, I’ve been diving deep on web development, WordPress, and internet security.
 I’ve been told by clients, customers, and audience members that I take complex topics and make them easy to understand.
 I can also blather on about any number of topics.
 I like to research things.
 Sometimes obsessively so.
 It’s part of the reason I love security so much: there is always something to learn or a challenge to overcome.

 I absolutely love talking to non-technical beginner audiences.
 I am fanatical about making complex technology easy to understand for anyone and everyone.
 I am a believer in the WordPress mission of democratizing publishing and giving everyone a voice.

 Some of my recent presentations

 - Ten Ways to Make More Sales with WooCommerce